finos/FDC3/docs/api/ref/DesktopAgent.md

 getOrCreateChannel(channelId: string): Promise<Channel>;
 ```

-Returns a Channel object for the specified channel, creating it (as an _App_ channel) - if it does not exist.
+Returns a `Channel` object for the specified channel, creating it (as an _App_ channel) - if it does not exist.
-`Error` with a string from the [`ChannelError`](Errors#channelerror) enumeration if channel could not be created or access was denied.
+`Error` with a string from the [`ChannelError`](Errors#channelerror) enumeration if the channel could not be created or access was denied.

 #### Example